Speech-Language Pathology Faculty & Staff

 Clinical Administrative Assistant

 Tracey O'Day received her Associates in Applied Science from Luzerne County Community College and her Bachelors of Science in Business Administration from Misericordia University Expressway Program.
 She is a Notary Public and a member of the Pennsylvania Association of Notaries.
-She is currently pursuing her Master's in Business Administration at Misericordia University.
+She earned her Master's Degree in Business Administration at Misericordia University in 2017.
 Tracey has previously worked at Bear Creek Camp and Mercy Hospital Wilkes-Barre.

 Dr. Tara O’Neill earned her undergraduate degree as a Schreyer Honor’s College scholar from the Pennsylvania State University.
 She went on to complete her graduate and doctoral work at Penn State.
 She is an Assistant Professor in the Speech-Language Pathology Department at Misericordia University.
 Her primary areas of specialization include augmentative and alternative communication (AAC) and child language development and disorders.
 Currently, her research focuses on improving the design of AAC supports and technologies (e.g., communication boards, speech generating devices, mobile technologies with AAC apps) for individuals with complex communication needs and their families.
 Dr. O’Neill has published several articles in the Journal of Speech, Language, and Hearing Research and in Augmentative and Alternative Communication, and she has presented her research at various international, national, and state conventions.
 Dr. O’Neill is a licensed and certified speech-language pathologist with experience working in the Pennsylvania school setting.